aeyobd/dwarfs/thesis/extra_density.md

 ![Scl literature density profiles](figures/scl_literatre_profiles.pdf)

 Figure: A comparison of the Scl derived density profile and historical works.
+Unlike most profiles in this thesis, this density profile is plotted with respect to the semi-major elliptical radius ($a = R_{\rm ell} / \sqrt{1-{\rm ell}}$).
+The solid black line is a 2D exponential with corresponding scale radius to Scl's half-light radius, and residuals in the lower panel are relative to this exponential.

 ### Ursa Minor